 We pray for your discernment!
 (Matt 7:15-20)

 WCG joined the Evangelical Ministries to New Religions in 1998.
 EMNR is a Lausanne-covenanted organization and has, in fact, been instrumental in mainstreaming the Mormon religion as a Christian denomination.
+[Note: The Mormon church today is known as the Church of Jesus Christ of Latter-day Saints.]
 For more information, read the following report: Evangelical Ministries to New Religions.
 WCG has given their approval to the Lausanne Movement, calling it a work of God.6

 NOTE: EMNR used to be called Evangelical Ministries to Cultists before 1984.
 They have now changed the word “cult” to “new religions” and “new spiritualties.”